Trauma On The Pandemic's Front Line Leaves Health Workers Reeling

 "You almost feel like a robot, because you can't communicate with them, you can't explain to them; the best you can do is, with your eyes, show compassion," she says.

-Moll works at the University of California, Davis Medical Center where last month she also became a patient.
+Moll works at the University of California, Davis Medical Center, where last month she also became a patient.
 She contracted the coronavirus, she believes, treating other people.
 Alone in her hospital bed, she monitored her own breathing and lived the terror she saw in other patients.

 "It's a very lonely feeling that you're going to die and you can't even say goodbye to your family," she says.
 She spent hours in isolation wondering: "I'm going to leave my daughter?
 I'm going to leave my husband?
 Who's going to take care of my daughter better than me?"

-Moll has since been discharged, and is convalescing at home.
-She says morally, she feels compelled to return to work and fight alongside her exhausted colleagues.
+Moll has since been discharged and is convalescing at home.
+She says morally she feels compelled to return to work and fight alongside her exhausted colleagues.
 But emotionally, she says, she still struggles with the fears of reinfection and death.